Enterprise-CMCS/macpro-quickstart-serverless/README.md

 This is useful for getting insight into your resources.
 Instructions for installing and upgrading the AWS CLI are [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### NVM
-Use Node Version Manager (NVM) to install and manage node.
+Use Node Version Manager (NVM) to install and manage Node.
 Instructions to install NVM are [here](https://github.com/nvm-sh/nvm#installing-and-updating).
 Inspect the install script before invoking it with bash.

 ### Node
-The file `.nvmrc` contains the node version that is expected to be used with this app.
+The file `.nvmrc` contains the Node version that is expected to be used with this app.
 This version matches the Lambda runtime.
 Use NVM to install this version before running the app.
 ```
 # from the root project directory
 $ nvm -v      # verify nvm is installed